ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: the `BlockAddIDExtraData` data is interpreted as `DOVIDecoderConfigurationRecord` structure, as defined in [@!DolbyVisionWithinIso], for Dolby Vision profiles greater than 7.

-### hvcE

-Block type identifier: 0x68766345

-Block type name: Dolby Vision enhancement-layer HEVC configuration

-Description: the `BlockAddIDExtraData` data is interpreted as the Dolby Vision enhancement-layer HEVC configuration as described in [@!DolbyVisionWithinIso].
-This extension **MUST NOT** be used if `CodecID` is not `V_MPEGH/ISO/HEVC`.

 ### mvcC